corbalanmagui/corbalanmagui/README.md

 # Hello everyone!
-I'm Magali 👋
+I'm Magui 👋

 ## I'm a Fullstack Developer, with preferences in the Backend.